 An overvoltage detect circuit compares the output voltage to the programmed overvoltage setting.
-When the output exceeds the programmed setting, the OV_Detect signal goes low, which informs the logic array that an OV condition has occurred.
-The crowbar control circuit is enabled when the OV_SCR signal is received.
+When the output exceeds the programmed setting, the OV\Detect\ signal goes low, which informs the logic array that an OV condition has occurred.
+The crowbar control circuit is enabled when the OV\SCR\ signal is received.
 When an overvoltage condition occurs, the SCR control circuit generates the OV signal, which causes the following actions to occur:

-- 1. The SCR fires, shorting the supply's output. - 2.
-The microprocessor circuits are notified of the OV condition (OV_Detect is low) in order to program the ouput off, turn off the gated 15V bias supplies, and update the status of the unit. - 3.
-The PM_Inhibit signal goes high, programming the output off and shutting down the gated 15V bias for the output regulators. - 4.
-When a output protection clear command is executed, the microprocessor circuits resets the OV circuits, turns on the gated 15V biases, and programs the output to its previous level.
+1. The SCR fires, shorting the supply's output.

+2. The microprocessor circuits are notified of the OV condition (OV\Detect\ is low) in order to program the output off, turn off the gain stage bias, and update the status of the unit.

+3. When a output protection clear command is executed, the microprocessor circuits resets the OV circuits, turns on the gain stage bias, and programs the output to its previous level.

 The fan driver control circuit provides the DC voltage to operate the cooling fan.
-The Fan_Prog signal from the secondary interface circuit varies this voltage according to the ambient and heatsink temperature as well as the output voltage and current of the supply.
+The Fan\Prog signal from the secondary interface circuit varies this voltage according to the ambient and heatsink temperature as well as the output voltage and current of the supply.